 - Hormone Therapy – There are some types of cancers which are fueled by hormones found in the body.
 Best examples of these include prostate cancer & breast cancer.
 Removing these hormones from the body or even blocking their effects can cause cancerous cells to stop growing.

 - Targeted Drug Therapy – Targeted drug treatments generally focus on specific abnormalities within cancerous cells which eventually allow them to survive.

-- Clinical Trials – Clinical trials are basically studies which are utilized to investigate newer methods of cancer treatments.
-There are thousands of cancer clinical trials underway at any point of time.
+- Clinical Trials – Clinical trials are basically studies which are utilised to investigate newer methods of cancer treatments.
+There are thousands of cancer clinical trials underway at any point in time.
 Moreover, there are other treatments which may also be available for patients depending upon the type of cancer.

 - Pain – Pain is usually either caused by cancer or by cancer treatments.
 However, not all cancers are painful.
 Moreover, medications & other approaches can effectively deal with cancer-related pains.

 - Fatigue – Fatigue in cancer patients has several causes, but can in most cases be properly managed.
 Fatigue which is associated with radiation therapy or chemotherapy treatments are common & most often temporary.